Brian-ED/raylib-apl/README.md

 - VR stereo rendering support with configurable HMD device parameters.

 # Warning
 Breaking changes to any feature in raylib-apl should be expected for now, as this library is very young and experimental.
-If you experience code 999, there was likely a "segfault"/error in raylib, and so a bug report would be appreciated.
+If you experience code 999, there was likely a "segfault"/error in raylib-apl, and so a bug report would be appreciated.

+Currently raylib-apl provides 4 different libraries; raylib, raygui, physac, and rlgl.
+Currently only raylib is stable, due to a lack of testing for the other 3.

 # Documentation